Ianshaw93/cryptoAlertsApp/README.md

 # cryptoAlertsApp
 Crypto Currency Price Alerts App with the GUI created using Kivy and information gathered using the Coingecko API.

+This app is still in development.

-Users can view current prices and market charts for cryptocurrencies and add alerts for when price is higher/lower than user defined price.
+Users will be able to view current prices and market charts for cryptocurrencies and add alerts for when price is higher/lower than user defined price.
 A notification is sent to the user on their device when target criteria is met.

 # What I Learned